Argentina: Fernández in court for first corruption trial

 Macri promised to curb inflation and end poverty, but so far has failed on both counts.
 He was forced to seek a record $56 billion bailout loan from the International Monetary Fund to try to tame the crisis.

+The trial is happening "because Macri knows that without it, Cristina wins," Nelson Chiavetti, a Fernández sympathizer said outside the courtroom.

-Fernández is accused of receiving bribes on public works contracts for a businessman.
-Her running mate, who also served as Cabinet chief during her late husband's presidency, and is now one of the at least 150 witnesses in the case.
+Fernández is accused of receiving bribes on public works contracts in the southern province of Santa Cruz for Lazaro Báez, a businessman who was close to her and her late husband.
+Her running mate, who also served as Cabinet chief during her late husband's presidency, is now one of the at least 150 witnesses in the case.

+"Cristina will be able to prove that the charges are false," Alberto Fernández told reporters.
+"It's silliness that she's involved in this case."

 If found guilty she could face up to 15 years in prison, although her senatorial immunity protects her from arrest.